 The last day to change your grading basis or withdraw from courses without academic penalty is January 22 for 5-week classes and January 26 for 4-week classes.
 After these dates the permission of the Assistant Dean is required for all registration changes.
 Course withdrawals will be permitted only for unusual circumstances beyond a student's control and not for reasons of academic performance.
 Such approval does not alleviate the financial obligation incurred by a late withdrawal.

 A student may not add a course with a pass/fail option beyond the course load permitted for his classification.
 Changes in the pass/fail grade status will be handled as changes in registration, and a student will be permitted to change pass/fail status only one time in any single course.

 The instructor will determine a regular grade for the student who has selected the pass/fail option.
 Grades between A and D- will be recorded on the report of grades and on the official transcript as a P. An F will be recorded as an F. A grade of F will count in the cumulative index; a P will not.
-A change of grade status after the Free Drop Add period (after January 8) incurs a $25 registration change fee.
+A change of grade status after the Free Drop Add period (after January 7 for 5-week classes and after January 14 for 4-week classes) incurs a $25 registration change fee.